 Now cut each apple in half.

-The apple that you spoke to with love and kindness is clean and white on the inside.
+The apple that you spoke to with love and kindness is clean on the inside.

-The apple that you were all cruel to is bruised, mushy, and brown.
+The apple that you were all cruel to is bruised and mushy.

 Unbeknownst to your students, you’ll have carefully tapped one apple on the table before the activity, creating invisible bruises underneath its skin.
 To your students, your words are what caused all of this damage.